Upper Expected Meeting Times for Interdependent Stochastic Agents

-We now move on to the formalization of what we call ``stochastic agents''.
-The basic idea will be that we have agents---essentially random walkers on the state space $\ZZ$---whose behaviour can be influenced by making selections from some allowed set of possible actions.
+We now move on to the formalization of what we call \textit{stochastic agents}.
+The basic idea is that we have agents---essentially random walkers on the state space $\ZZ$---whose behaviour can be influenced by making selections from some allowed set of possible actions.

-Formally, for each $z\in\ZZ$, we consider a set $\mathcal{T}_z$ of probability mass functions on $\ZZ$, which we will interpret as the set of allowed actions that an agent can select from, whenever they are in state $z$.
-We then say that a \emph{stochastic agent} is a random walker on $\ZZ$ whose behaviour is determined by her specifying some selection that is compatible with these sets $\mathcal{T}_z$.
+Formally, for each $z\in\ZZ$, we consider a set $\mathcal{T}_z$ of probability mass functions on $\ZZ$, which we interpret as the set of allowed actions that an agent can select from, whenever they are in state $z$.
+We then say that a {stochastic agent} is a random walker on $\ZZ$ whose behaviour is determined by her specifying some selection that is compatible with these sets $\mathcal{T}_z$.
 Such a selection, say $T(z,\cdot)\in\mathcal{T}_z$, thus corresponds to a probability distribution that governs the stochastic behaviour of the agent: the probability that she will be in state $z'$ at the next time point is given by $T(z,z')$.

 To clean up the notation, we gather all these allowed actions in a set $\mathcal{T}$ of transition matrices, such that

 where $T(z,\cdot)$ denotes the $z$ row of the transition matrix $T$.
 In this way, any state-dependent selection can be expressed as a single element of $\mathcal{T}$.